HayaOnGit/Random-Password-Generator/README.md

 ## Installation

-1. Clone the Repository:
+1. Clone the repository:
 ```
 git clone https://github.com/HayaOnGit/Basketball-Scoreboard.git
 ```
-2. Open the Project: Open test.html in your web browser to view the scoreboard.
+2. Open the project: Open test.html in your web browser to view the scoreboard.